 - Transparent, explainable logic and decisions

-Then achieving the next nine isn't just aspirational - it's operationally feasible.
+Then achieving the next nine is not just aspirational - it's operationally feasible.
+When evaluating AI SRE tools, look for these capabilities that go beyond simple accuracy metrics.